Felix Manalo: Legacy

 Coinciding with the fifth (5th) anniversary celebration of the INC, the ministers of the Iglesia ni Cristo 1901 (Christian Mission) honored him on December 25, 1918, as an outstanding evangelist.

 The Genius Divinical College of Manila on Avenida Rizal, a non-sectarian institution headed by Eugenio Guerero, conferred on Felix Manalo the degree of Master of Biblo-Science honoris causa on March 28, 1931.

 On July 27, 2007, coinciding with the 93rd anniversary of the Iglesia ni Cristo, the National Historical Institute (NHI) unveiled a marker on his birthplace in Calzada, Taguig, declaring the site as a National Historical Landmark, with the executive director of the institute, Ludovico Badoy, giving remarks.
 The site is maintained by the INC. On the same year, the Philippine government declared July 27 of every year as "Iglesia ni Cristo Day".
 On May 10, 2014, coinciding with his 128th birth anniversary, Philpost controversially released a commemorative stamp celebrating the 100th year of the church's registration in the Philippines, which featured a portrait of him against the backdrop of the INC Central Temple.
 Philpost was sued for allegedly using public funds to support religious groups, reaching the Supreme Court of the Philippines but was dismissed, with the court holding that the stamps acknowledged the Iglesia ni Cristo but did not sponsor it.

-The main road in Punta, Santa Ana, Manila, where he first began preaching, is named after him.
+A significant number of roads and streets were named after Felix Manalo or variants of his name in the following areas: